Exercise a high degree of caution due to the threat of terrorism and the possibility of violent crime.

 Uzbekistan doesn't recognise dual nationality.
-This may limit our ability to provide you with consular assistance if you're an Australian-Uzbek dual national and you're arrested or detained.
+The Australian Government may be limited in its ability to provide consular services if you're an Australian-Uzbek dual national and arrested or detained.
 Travel on your Australian passport at all times.

 Under Uzbek law, an Uzbek citizen loses their Uzbek citizenship upon acquiring the citizenship of another country.
 If you are an Uzbek citizen and you become an Australian citizen, under Uzbekistan law you must notify the Uzbek Ministry of Interior or the nearest Uzbek Embassy or Consulate within 30 days.
 More information:

 Embassy or Consulate of Uzbekistan.

 Uzbekistan has national service obligations.
 If you retain Uzbek citizenship and visit Uzbekistan you may need to complete national service.
 Local law has penalties for citizens of Uzbekistan who serve in the military or security forces of another country.

 Dual-nationals travelling on Uzbek passports in Russia or neighbouring CIS countries may face difficulties at border control stations if a 'permit to depart Uzbekistan' is not attached to the Uzbek passport or has expired.
 Our ability to assist you may be very limited in these circumstances.
 Contact the nearest Embassy or Consulate of Uzbekistan for additional information on how to get or renew this permit prior to entering any of the CIS countries or Russia on an Uzbek passport.

 Standards of dress and behaviour are conservative in Uzbekistan.
 Take care not to offend.
 If in doubt, dress conservatively and seek local advice.